Glossary

 Mimouna is a Sephardic festival traditionally celebrated by Maghrebi Jewish communities (Morocco, Libya, Algeria, Tunisia) on the day after Passover…(more)

-Literally the word minyan ( מִנְיָן) means count or number in Hebrew.
-A minyan has historically been deemed the necessary number of Jewish men over the age of 13 required to have a religious service.
-That number being ten…(more)
+The word minyan ( מִנְיָן) means count or number in Hebrew.
+A minyan has historically been deemed the number of Jewish men over age 13 required to have a religious service.
+That number being 10…(more)

 Mizrahi (or Mizrachi) Jews are descendants of Jews from North Africa and the Middle East.
-The oldest and largest Mizrahi communities were in modern day Iraq, Iran, and Yemen, however since there are many Jewish communities across these regions, not all Middle Eastern and North African Jews identify as Mizrahi.
-Today, most Mizrahi Jews live either in the U.S. and Israel.
+The oldest and largest Mizrahi communities were in modern-day Iraq, Iran, and Yemen.
+However, since there are many Jewish communities across these regions, not all Middle Eastern and North African Jews identify as Mizrahi.
+Today, most Mizrahi Jews live in the U.S. and Israel.

 n

 Naches is Yiddish for pride or joy in the accomplishment of one’s children.
-Family for many is at the root of the Jewish experience and naches is for some the ultimate expression of raising the next generation with meaning…(more)
+For many, family is at the root of the Jewish experience, and naches is often the ultimate expression of raising the next generation with meaning…(more)

 o